 There are also important technical decisions that will have a dramatic impact on your organization’s success in responding to the current moment and also preparing for the future.
 Primary among these decisions is your choice of how to equip your workforce with modern devices that improve the employee experience, team productivity and organizational security.

 In evaluating devices and overall endpoint solutions for your workforce, there are three main areas to consider as more people, including IT personnel, work remotely.
 These are:

 - Experience and productivity for end users and teams

 - Experience, productivity and cost management for IT

 Consideration No. 1: Experience and productivity for end users and teams

 One of the new mantras you may be starting to hear is “enable teams anywhere.”
 Users will be utilizing their devices more frequently and with more mobility, moving from location to location, even within their homes.
 IT teams will do well to focus on the user experience and adopt the mindset of users who may not yet be experienced using portable devices.

 Quality and features are critical, as are ease of use, easy access to remote support, the ability to easily use chat and video with high quality and no latency.
 Users want and need seamless access to all of their applications and data.
-Equipping workers with modern devices such as Microsoft Surface is an important step in the right direction, as described in the guide “Get the right tool for every job.”
+Equipping workers with modern devices such as Microsoft Surface is an important step in the right direction, as described in the guide “Five ways the right hardware helps your teams.”